 What are the employee benefit trends that are shaping the foreseeable future?

-The labour force has gone through a lot of changes during recent years with the COVID-19 pandemic and the Great Resignation affecting all aspects of our work life and causing unprecedented disruption to businesses with a lot of job offers and positions to fulfil.
+The labor force has undergone many changes in recent years, with the COVID-19 pandemic and the Great Resignation affecting all aspects of our work life and causing unprecedented disruption to businesses with a lot of job offers and positions to fulfill.

 One means that has sprung up for employers in retaining employees and attracting recruits is through enhanced and increased benefits offerings.
 Year after year, the list of benefits that employees consider essential is growing.